-The nomads in Turkey have based their culture and traditions mostly on animal feeding and textile production.
-The nomadic textiles are as much famous as the sheep and goats that they feed.
-Durable, elaborately designed, and functional, these textile products were not only appreciated by Anatolian nomad communities themselves but by sedentary people too even in Urban cities.
+The nomads in Turkey have based their culture and traditions mostly on animal husbandry and textile production.
+The nomadic textiles are as famous as the sheep and goats that they feed.
+Durable, elaborately designed, and functional, these textile products were not only appreciated by Anatolian nomad communities themselves but by sedentary people, too, even in urban environments.

-Sacikara Turkmen Encampment, a weaving activity goes on the loom, Kahramanmarash, Eastern Turkey, 1980, phoro courtesy, Josephine Powell, Suna Kıraç Fountation
+Sacikara Turkmen Encampment, a new weaving is set up on the loom, Kahramanmarash, Eastern Turkey, 1980, photo courtesy, Josephine Powell, Suna Kıraç Foundation

 The textiles are generally produced by women in the nomadic society of Turkey.
-The textile production of nomads includes only one man-performed part which is shearing the animals.
-Nomads shear once a year their animals.
-The seep wool and the goat hair are separated according to their color and stored like this.
+The textile production of nomads includes only one step by men, which is shearing the animals.
+Nomads shear their animals once a year.
+The sheep wool and the goat hair are separated according to their colors and stored in this way.

 Beritan Kudish tribeswoman shears the wool.
 Mus, Eastern Turkey

-The fleeces are exposed to the sunlight, the sweat and urine of the sheep dries out.
+The fleeces are exposed to the sunlight, the sweat and urine of the sheep dry out.
 Beritan encampment Eastern Turkey

 The wool fleeces are washed by women after being completely dried out in the sunshine.
-The best way to wash is to beat the wetted wool with long and heavy sticks continuously.
+The best way to wash is to beat the wetted wool continuously with long and heavy sticks.
 There is no need to use any artificial soap or detergent agent.
 The alkaline property of the dried sweat and urine begins the saponification reaction and the wool is bubbling up.
-The beating also provides the spiky bushes and the impurities go away.
-After the washing and rinsing in cold stream water, the wool is lied down on the grass under the sunshine and dried.
+The beating also drives out the spiky burrs and the impurities.
+After the washing and rinsing in cold stream water, the wool is laid out on the grass in the sunshine and dried.

-The wool fleece s washed by beating it with sticks
+The wool fleece is washed by beating it with sticks

-After this stage, the combing process follows.
-The wool is combed by special combs and all of the fibers within the wool are brought to a parallel state to each other.
-This will provide the wool to be spun easily and in a uniform thickness.
+After this stage, the wool is combed by special combs and all of the fibers within the wool are brought parallel to each other.
+This will enable the wool to be spun easily and in a uniform thickness.

-Antique Anatolian Turkmen wool comb. end of 19th century Women comb the wool Artvin, North-Eastern Turkey
+Antique Anatolian Turkmen wool comb. late 19th century Women comb the wool in Artvin, North-Eastern Turkey

-If there is a rush for the spinning process, the Anatolian nomads will use a big bow made of sheep gut and a wooden bow to make the fleece fluffy enough to be spun.
+If there is a rush for the spinning process, the Anatolian nomads will use a big bow made of sheep gut and a wooden bended branch to make the fleece fluffy enough to be spun.
 They put some yarn onto the gut string of the bow and make it vibrate so that the fleece will open up by the effect of the vibration.
-The wool yarn spun after this process would be less uniform in this way.
+The wool yarn spun after this process would be less uniform by this way.

 Processing wool with a bow

-The spinning requires continuous attention and hand habit to make a uniform yarn.
+The spinning requires continuous attention and handwork to make a uniform yarn.
 In each gesture, the fingers should pull the same amount of fibers from the combed wool roll that is called “tops” and let the spindle turns the fibers into the string or yarn.
-Generally, nomads of Turkey use the drop spindle so that they can move, walk, or make other duties while spinning.
+Generally, nomads of Turkey use the drop spindle so that they can move, walk, or do other activities while spinning.

 Sinanlı Kurdish tribeswoman spinning wool, 1980s Malatya, Eastern Turkey, photo courtesy Josephine Powell.
 Suna Kıraç Foundation

-The yarns are spun with many or few tours so the yarn would be loosely spun or tightly spun.
+The yarns are spun with many or few turns so the yarn would be loosely spun or tightly spun.
 This property of the yarn is decided according to the place that it will be used.
-Pile carpet yarns are loosely spun, the warp yarns are tightly spun the weft and kilim yarns are half tightly spun.
-The warping yarns are unified as two layers and those layers are always twisted to the opposite area so the t the warp will be durable during the weaving on the loom.
-From time to time the bombed wool or fluffed fleece is wetted jut a bit to obtain some lubrication effect while spinning extremely fine yarn.
-Then the water is evaporated.
+Pile carpet yarns are loosely spun, the warp yarns are tightly spun, and the weft and kilim yarns are spun medium tightly.
+The warping yarns are unified as two layers and those layers are always twisted to in opposite directions so the warp will be durable during weaving on the loom.
+From time to time the combed wool or fluffed fleece is wetted just a bit to obtain some lubrication effect while spinning extremely fine yarn.

-After the yarns are prepared the dyeing process is made with the dyeing herbs and yarns boiled together until reaching the desired color.
-Mordants which are the metallic salt type of color fixers of wool yarns are used too to fortify the color or create a distinct hue.
+After the yarns are prepared, the dyeing process is begun, with herbal dyestuffs and yarns boiled together until reaching the desired color.
+Mordants, which are metallic salt-type color fixers of wool yarns are used, too, to fortify the color or create a distinct hue.
 The yarns are rinsed and dried.
 After this process, the weaving operation may begin.

 Red dyeing process in Örselli village, Manisa, Western Turkey, 2007